TalalTayyab/Kchat/README.md

 ## Multiple clients in Docker compose

-Run two instances of the blazor web project on ports 5001/5002 so we can simulate multiple clients connecting to the service bus.
+Run two instances of the blazor web project on ports 5001/5002 so we can simulate multiple clients connecting to kafka.